ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 					otherwise if the source step has less than one input or more than one inputs

-						 if input has a value of 'untraversable'
+						 if input has a value of UNTRAVERSABLE

 							# taint the roads off the bridge as closed if the bridge is closed
-							set the route status to 'untraversable'
+							set the route status to UNTRAVERSABLE

 						otherwise if the source step is actualised